-From tiny afternoon teas to London’s literature festival, here’s how to keep the kids entertained this October half term.
+From space-themed afternoon teas to drawing festivals, here’s how to keep the kids entertained this October half term.
 Planning further ahead?
 These are the best things to do with children at Christmas.

 Where better to let your children run wild for hours on end than at the Children’s Garden at Kew?
 Once your kiddies have followed the trails around the site, sourcing bugs, plants and trees, reward them with a trip to the magnificent play area.